 Remember when you racing some tracks have a sequence of corners which can compromise how you take the first corner to get through the second corner)

-If you take the perfect race line for the first left (This will cause you to run deep toward the curb / rumble strip) then your line for the first of the double right hand corners will be compromised as you will have to turn the steering wheel sharper which could cause the rear end to start sliding.
+If you take the perfect race line for the first left (This will cause you to run deep toward the curb/rumble strip) then your line for the first of the double right-hand corners will be compromised as you will have to turn the steering wheel sharper which could cause the rear end to start sliding.
 (That is if your front end has the grip to turn) (Remember this sharp turn will also cause your imaginary trailer to hit the inside curb thus proving your line was incorrect)

-This will make for an untidy entry of both right handers and could lose you anywhere from half a second to over a second.
+This will make for an untidy entry of both right-handers and could lose you anywhere from half a second to over a second.
 (Not so good)

 I say it will compromise both the following two corners as your kart will be upset (Not smooth as you will be bouncing over curbs) thus affecting your rhythm and yes the following corner 50 meters down the road could be compromised as you are now upset with yourself.
 So many times I’ve seen drivers make a mistake in one corner and for the rest of the lap he/she drivers like a baboon (That’s a nice way of saying it)

-The braking on the first left is so critical that if done correctly will mean no brakes will be needed for the following two right hand turns and you won’t be fighting the kart through any of the three corners, you will be driving the kart.
+The braking on the first left is so critical that if done correctly will mean no brakes will be needed for the following two right-hand turns and you won’t be fighting the kart through any of the three corners, you will be driving the kart.
 (Karts don’t go their fastest when ill-treated)

 Some people might be able to drive fast with locking brakes and in an untidy manner which holds more risk of mistakes than a neat driver.
 So yes you benefit from one, the risk factor but even better someone trying to thrash a kart around a track will work so much harder and believe me will make a mistake because he/she gets tired and loses concentration.
 Untidy drivers do get (karma) paying them back and over twenty to thirty laps will make at least five times the mistakes of a driver who drives on the limit and not over it.

 Let’s just assume that each mistake is only punished by losing one second here and there (So five mistakes versus a good drivers one mistake, that’s four seconds over 30 laps as we deducted one second for the mistake the good driver made) Then look at the picture below and I can tell you I finished second in this race by less than half a second.
-Four seconds could cost you several positions and could cause your other drivers to try catch up that time which could cause other issues.
+Four seconds could cost you several positions and could cause your other drivers to try to catch up at that time which could cause other issues.
 (One been crashed up kart)

 When testing have an idea of what you going to do